Rokiis1/roadmap/frameworks/fastapi/2_level/2_level_fastapi.md

 Schemas serve two purposes in the route layer.

-`Request` schemas define what data the client is allowed to send and `Response` schemas define what data the API returns to the client.
+Request schemas define what data the client is allowed to send, and response schemas define what data the API returns to the client.

-The following schemas represent `authors`, `categories`, and `books`.
+The following schemas represent authors, categories, and books.

 ```py
 from typing import List, Optional